httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If a request target URI uses HTML form parameters in the query string as defined in the "application/x-www-form-urlencoded" section of {{HTMLURL}}, the `@query-param` derived component allows addressing of individual query parameters.
 The query parameters MUST be parsed according to the "application/x-www-form-urlencoded parsing" section of {{HTMLURL}}, resulting in a list of (`nameString`, `valueString`) tuples.
-The REQUIRED `name` parameter of each component identifier contains the `nameString` of a single query parameter as a String value.
+The REQUIRED `name` parameter of each component identifier contains the encoded `nameString` of a single query parameter as a String value.
+The component value of a single named parameter is the encoded `valueString` of that single query parameter.
 Several different named query parameters MAY be included in the covered components.
-Single named parameters MAY occur in any order in the covered components.
+Single named parameters MAY occur in any order in the covered components, regardless of the order they occur in the query string.

-The component value of a single named parameter is calculated by the following process:
+The value of the `name` parameter and the component value of a single named parameter are calculated by the following process:

-1. Parse the `valueString` of the named query parameter defined by the "application/x-www-form-urlencoded parsing" section of {{HTMLURL}}, which is the value after percent-encoded octets are decoded
+1. Parse the `nameString` or `valueString` of the named query parameter defined by the "application/x-www-form-urlencoded parsing" section of {{HTMLURL}}, which is the value after percent-encoded octets are decoded.
-2. Encode the `valueString` using the "percent-encode after encoding" process defined by the "application/x-www-form-urlencoded serializing" section of {{HTMLURL}}, which results in an ASCII string
+2. Encode the `nameString` or `valueString` using the "percent-encode after encoding" process defined by the "application/x-www-form-urlencoded serializing" section of {{HTMLURL}}, which results in an {{ASCII}} string.
-3. This ASCII string is the component value
+3. Output the ASCII string,

-Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
+Note that the component value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
 Named query parameters with an empty `valueString` have an empty string as the component value.
+Note that due to inconsistencies in implementations, some query parameter parsing libraries drop such empty values.

 If a query parameter is named as a covered component but it does not occur in the query parameters, this MUST cause an error in the signature base generation.